Why Self-Publish

 • You've finished a book!
 And you think you have a killer manuscript.
 What do you do?

-• You spend years looking for agents, who do not even want to look at your manuscript unless you're previously published.
+• You spend years looking for agents who do not even want to look at your manuscript unless you're previously published.
 You’re much too small a fry.

-• No big publishing house will look your manuscript if you don't have an agent or if you’re world-famous.
+• No big publishing house will look at your manuscript if you don't have an agent or if you’re world-famous.
 They are not interested in anything new or different.

-• Ultimately, traditional publishing houses choose authors; not the other way.
+• Ultimately, traditional publishing houses choose authors, not the other way.

 THE BOOK INDUSTRY

 • Perhaps it’s all for the best that they have.
 More than 60 years after independence, our bookstores were still under the control of distributors founded by the colonials in Singapore.
-I suppose the demise of the Anglo-American book industry and their inherent hegemony should be cause for celebration.
-Local publishing now has more oxygen to breathe, although we are pretty much still in the colonial period, not in post-col.
+I suppose the demise of the Anglo-American book industry and its inherent hegemony should be cause for celebration.
+Local publishing now has more oxygen to breathe, although we are still in the colonial period, not in post-col.

 • Then, when their rules relaxed a little (when sales of local books went up), local books were allowed in but relegated to the bottom of shelves at the back of the stores.

 • Big-name publishing houses don’t like change.
-They constantly want best-selling authors just like the last one.
+They constantly want best-selling authors, just like the last one.
 (Note: Salman Rushdie and Margaret Atwood were nominated for the Booker recently.
 I love them both, but could they not find anyone else in the last 40 years?)

 SOME STORIES

 • When I first opened in Desa Seri Hartamas, I saw some staff of a popular distributor going through my shelves, taking notes and rearranging my books.
 “What are you doing?”
 I asked.
 “Stocktaking for replenishment and rearranging for better display.”
 I was shocked.
-I told them that it was my shop, and I decided what books I stocked and how I displayed them.
+I told them it was my shop, and I decided what books I stocked and how I displayed them.
 “Industry practice,” they defended themselves.
-When asked if the did that in all bookshops, they nodded.
+When asked if they did that in all bookshops, they nodded.
 That’s how the Anglo-American publishers guarded their shelf space.

 BOTTOM LINE